EzakIbrahim/CDD-MYSQL-support/README.md

 ## Understanding the Report

 After the scan is complete, an Excel file will be created in the same directory.
-The report will have the following columns:
+The report will have somthing that look like the following columns:

 | Result # | Masked PAN         | Location                                                                                   |
 | :------- | :----------------- | :----------------------------------------------------------------------------------------- |